-Unlike the mid-mounted Bosch unit that powers the Cannodale Synapse and Trek Domane+ , this motor is located in the rear wheel, so the bike can use a standard BB72 bottom bracket (or BB86 on the SRAM version).
-It could be argued that the sophisticated torque, and cadence pedal assist on the Bosch powered bikes gives a more natural and intuitive feel, but in all honesty I think ebikemotion have nailed it with their excellent pedal assist sensor which measures 40 pulses and uses a special algorithm to detect pedalling.
-It is definitely a far-cry from the cadence-based pedal assist systems found on DIY e-bike kits.
+Unlike the mid-drive Bosch, Shimano and Yamaha units that power some electric bikes, the X35 ebikemotion motor is located in the rear wheel, so the bike can use a standard pressfit bottom bracket.
+It could be argued that the sophisticated torque, and cadence pedal assist on the aforementioned motors gives a more natural and intuitive feel, but in all honesty I think ebikemotion have nailed it with their excellent pedal assist sensor which measures 40 pulses per rotation and uses a special algorithm to provide pedal assist.
+It’s definitely a far-cry from the basic cadence-based pedal assist systems found on some cheap DIY e-bike kits.

 The 36v 250w X35 electric hub motor is a geared hub motor.
 Geared hub motors have their cases connected to the stator through a planetary gear reduction system.
 For every rotation of the case, the motor inside actually turns many times faster.
 This allows the motor to work at higher and more efficient speeds, while still allowing the wheel to spin at a comparatively slower driving speed.
 All this makes for an incredibly compact and efficient drive system.

 - The X35 includes its own pedalling sensor that enables the manufacturer to install the desired bottom bracket system.
 This significantly reduces friction, and helps achieve an incredibly smooth power delivery, offering the user a conventional bike when the electrical system is not switched on.
 This is not possible on a mid-drive motor like the Bosch system.